selimslab/entrophy/enrich/readme.md

 + for topic modelling
-    * remove subcats and brands from names
+    * remove any subcat, brand, all detected sizes, all-digit tokens from names
-    * -> we may also remove barcodes, all sizes, maybe even gender, color, and meaningless numbers and codes like 923648 or VR12HJ8
+    * join all names in an sku so a sku is the smallest unit of the model
-    * join all names in an sku so a sku is the smallest unit of the model (-Buraya sku'lar ile değil de product group ile girsek mantıklı olmaz mı)
+    idea: Buraya sku'lar ile değil de product group ile girsek mantıklı olmaz mı
     * for every subcat, train a different LDA model

 Devam edeceğim.